 What about the licenses and the support?

 ODA is not sold with the database licenses: you need to bring yours or buy them at the same time.
-With Standard Edition 2, you’ll need 1 license per ODA on S and M models.
-2 licenses for HA model but you will not be able to use RAC, so this combination makes no sense.
+With Standard Edition 2, you’ll need 1 license per populated socket, so 1 for ODA S and 2 for ODA M. 4 licenses are needed for HA model but you will not be able to use RAC, so this combination makes no sense.
 If you’re using Enterprise Edition, you’ll need at least 1 license on a S and M models (2 activated cores) and at least 2 licenses on HA (2 activated cores per node).
 Enabling your EE license on a ODA will actually decrease the number of cores on the server to make sure you are compliant but it doesn’t prevent you to use an unlicensed option.

 Everyone is focused on the Cloud now.
 But on premise solutions are still great to keep everything under control, at home.
 These new appliances confirmed that ODA is a strong product in the Oracle engineered system line, and that’s why most of the customer love them.
 Not considering ODA for your next infrastructure is definitly missing a mainstream solution for your databases.